kauansb/Django/README.md

-# Web projects with django
+# Web config with django